 The District Manager of Djúpivogur had been pondering on what could be done with these old plinths, so he consulted the visual artist Sigurður Guðmundsson.
 Sigurður immediately came up with the idea of the granite eggs and put his idea into action.
 He said by the inauguration of his artwork that he had never created such a big artwork in such a short time, but the artwork itself is 200 meters long!

-It is such a beautiful artwork, eggs represent growth, new beginnings and the future, and it is amazing how many emotions the Eggs of Merry bay can stir up :)
+It is such beautiful artwork, eggs represent growth, new beginnings, and the future, and it is amazing how many emotions the Eggs of Merry bay can stir up :)

 The Eggs of Merry bay have become the main attraction of Djúpivogur and I am sure that one day they will become the symbol of the village.
 Small castings of the eggs in a gift box can be bought in Djúpivogur village.
 I think they would make a lovely gift for bird watchers.

 My photos were shot in the twilight on a September night, but I upped the light a bit so the eggs can be seen in the photos.